-Distribution: Occurring only sparingly, west of the Cascades in Washington; Washington south to Oregon; along the Atlantic Coast of the U.S.
+Distribution: Occurring in scattered locations west of the Cascades crest in Washington; Washington to Oregon, and reported from Idaho; also in Texas and along the East Coast of the U.S.

 Conservation Status: Not of concern

 Fleshy root parasites, the plants 1.5-5 dm. tall, strict and simple from a bulbous-thickened base, somewhat glandular-pubescent throughout.